 To meet the cancellation deadline, it is sufficient for you to inform us of your decision to cancel the Contract in a clear written statement (e.g. by email) before the cancellation period has expired.
 You may use the model cancellation form set out in the Appendix to these terms and conditions to inform us of your decision to cancel.
 You can also let us know that you wish to cancel the Contract by completing the cancellation form available on your myEssex applicant portal.

-We ask that you notify us of your decision to cancel by using the contact details for the Admissions Adviser named in your Offer Letter or by using the general contact details for the University's Admissions Team, which can be found on our webpages.
+We ask that you notify us of your decision to cancel by using the following contact details for the University's Admissions Team: